-The Snowdon Horseshoe is an exposed grade one scramble and a long day out and would only be suitable for older children with some mountain walking experience.
-Any under 18's that accept the challenge but must be accompanied by their parent or guardian at all times.
-If you'd like to discuss your child's suitability please get in touch and we can have a chat.
+Children are very welcome but must be accompanied by their parent or guardian at all times.
+If you’re unsure about your child’s suitability please get in touch and we can have a chat.

-Starting from the bottom up, you'll need something comfy to walk in.
-If you've bought new footwear be sure to wear them a few times before you attempt the Snowdon Horseshoe to make sure they're a good fit.
-An extra pair of socks is always handy.
+Starting from the bottom up, you’ll need something comfy to walk in.
+If you’ve bought new footwear try to wear them a few times before you climb Snowdon to make sure they’re a good fit.
+An extra pair of socks can also be a good idea.
 Walking trousers are great particularly the ones you can zip the bottoms off to make shorts.
 Jeans are really bad as if they get wet they become very heavy and are difficult to dry.
 The key to your top half is layers.
-Don't wear a t-shirt then a big heavy coat - better to wear a t-shirt, a fleece of some sort and a jacket - that way you can easily add/remove layers as the conditions change.
+Don’t wear a t-shirt then a big heavy coat – better to wear a t-shirt, a fleece of some sort and a jacket – that way you can easily add/remove layers as the conditions change.
 If you have a hat and gloves then pack them.
 Remember the temperature on the summit will always be considerably less than at sea level so be prepared.
-Finally you'll need a rucksack to carry everything.
-No need for a huge expedition backpack - just something big enough to carry your lunch and spare bits.
+Finally you’ll need a rucksack to carry everything.
+No need for a huge expedition backpack – just something big enough to carry your lunch and spare bits.
 If you have any questions about what you need on the day, get in touch.

 It certainly can be, yes.
 You might have seen photos of crowds queuing at the summit for their photo opportunity however this is really only an issue on summer weekends and sunny bank holidays.
-To mitigate this we always recommend an early start and quick exit from the summit to continue the Horseshoe.
+However to help mitigate this we always recommend an early start.

 There are public toilets at the start of each route and when the Summit Visitor Centre is open there are also facilities at the top.